FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 What I Would Pick If I Were Sitting Today

-At $149 a year, I would use FreeFellow Fellow as my primary platform, the official CFA Institute curriculum as my reading source, and supplement with Schweser videos only on topics where I needed visual instruction (probably derivatives and parts of quant).
+At $149 a year, I'd use FreeFellow Fellow as my primary platform, the CFA Institute curriculum as my reading source, and pull in Schweser videos only on topics where I needed visual instruction (probably derivatives and parts of quant).
 That stack costs $149 plus whatever I spent on a one-month Schweser subscription targeted at a specific weak topic.

-If money were no object and my employer were paying, I would buy Schweser Premium and add FreeFellow free for extra question volume.
-The combination is more than either alone.
+If money were no object and my employer were paying, I'd buy Schweser Premium and add FreeFellow free for extra question volume.
+The combination beats either alone.

-There is no single right answer.
-There is a right answer for your situation, your learning style, and your budget.
-Pick the platform you will actually use end to end.
+There's no single right answer.
+There's a right answer for your situation, your learning style, and your budget.
+Pick the platform you'll actually use end to end.

 Start Today

-FreeFellow's CFA Level I practice page is open with all 1,050-plus questions and 86 lessons free.
+FreeFellow's CFA Level I practice page is open with all 1,499 questions and 102 lessons free.
 No signup required to browse the lessons.
 The Fellow tier (mocks, flashcards, analytics, study plan) is on the pricing page.

 FreeFellow LLC is a CFA Institute Prep Provider.
 CFA Institute does not endorse, promote, or warrant the accuracy or quality of products or services offered by FreeFellow LLC.
 CFA Institute, CFA, and Chartered Financial Analyst are trademarks owned by CFA Institute.